photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 ## System Requirements ##

-We recommend running PhotoPrism on a server with at least 2 cores and 4 GB of memory.
+We recommend hosting PhotoPrism on a server with at least 2 cores and 4 GB of memory.
 Indexing and searching may be slow on smaller Droplets, depending on how many and what types of files you upload.

 ## Using Let's Encrypt HTTPS ##